Retro64XYZ/retro64xyz.github.io/_posts/2017-06-13-introduction-to-operational-security.md

 #### How to verify a file

-The first thing we need to do is verify the gpg key used to sign the authenticity of the sha256 at the key server.[Keys][KeyServerUbuntuURL] are hosted by Ubuntu and can be verified with a little bit of work.
+The first thing we need to do is verify the gpg key used to sign the authenticity of the sha256 at the key server.
+[Keys][KeyServerUbuntuURL] are hosted by Ubuntu and can be verified with a little bit of work.

 1. sha256sum

+2. Download the sha256sum.txt file

+3. Download the signature for the sha file.

+4. Get the sha with sha256sum -b *.iso

+5. `gpg --keyserver keyserver.ubuntu.com --recv-key "27DE B156 44C6 B3CF 3BD7  D291 300F 846B A25B AE09"`

+6. or `gpg --keyserver keyserver.ubuntu.com --recv-key A25BAE09`

+7. `gpg --list-key --with-fingerprint A25BAE09`

+8. `gpg --verify sha256sum.txt.gpg sha256sum.txt` verify key used was A25BAE09

 #### Key Servers

+Other key servers exist in the world.
+A short list can be found below.

 1. https://keyserver.pgp.com/
 2. https://pgp.mit.edu/